Scipione Piattoli: Reformer and constitution drafter

-Constitution of 3 May 1791, a 19th-century painting by Jan Matejko.
+Constitution of 3 May 1791, a 19th century painting by Jan Matejko.
 Piattoli is one of many historical characters featured on this canvas.
 See here for a detailed legend.

 Piattoli developed contacts with notable figures on the Polish political scene, initially from the group opposed to the royal faction.
 By the end of his stay in Paris, he likely became a supporter of reforms in France and Poland, and begun taking his first serious steps in political activism, through the involvement in the Quattuowirat, a group of magnates planning a (never realized) confederacy.
 He became a foreign member of the Société des Amis des Noirs.

 Through his freemason contacts with Pierre Maurice Glayre, Piattoli won the confidence of Poland's King Stanisław August Poniatowski, becoming his agent in Paris and, by the end of 1789, his private secretary and librarian, although without any official title.
-Acting as a sort of cultural aide, Piattoli, who had strong ties to the reformist and often anti-royal opposition, became an important link between the reformers—Ignacy Potocki in particular—and the king.
+Acting as a sort of cultural aide, Piattoli, who had strong ties to the reformist and often anti-royal opposition, became an important link between the reformers — Ignacy Potocki in particular — and the king.
 In the words of a Swedish diplomat, L. Engstrom, he was "like a tireless spring", constantly mediating between the two factions.

-Due to his association with the reformers, in conservative Rome he became infamous as a staunch supporter of revolutionary ideals and was accused of "democratism".
-Vatican diplomats criticized the king for hiring such a "revolutionary", but the king defended Piattoli quite vividly.
+Due to his association with the reformers, in conservative Rome, he became infamous as a staunch supporter of revolutionary ideals and was accused of "democratism".
+Vatican diplomats criticised the king for hiring such a "revolutionary", but the king defended Piattoli quite vividly.
 In any case, many such claims were exaggerations or rumours spread by his political enemies: according to one such rumour, Piattoli was alleged to incite crowds in France to kill the king.
 In reality, Piattoli supported the Monarchiens of the French Revolution's early stages, but more in the direction of peaceful transformation into a constitutional republic than the regicidal excesses.